dominikj111/Weaver-Desktop/PROPOSAL.md

 The `src/system-operations/` module encapsulates all system-level operations:

-- Package installation and management
+- Package installation and management (apt, dnf, pacman)
+- Multi-package-manager orchestration (system packages + Homebrew + Nix)
 - Service control (systemd, etc.)
 - System configuration
+- System maintenance (orphaned package cleanup, cache management, permission repair)
+- Health monitoring (disk space, service status, configuration validation)
-- Hardware control (IO pins, PWM, power switching)
+- Hardware control (GPIO, PWM, power switching)
+- MCU communication (via virtual COM port for devices like Tiny2040)
 - Privilege escalation handling

 **Future Architecture**: This module may be extracted as a standalone crate for reuse in other projects or migrated to a plugin for the `workmeshd` daemon (which runs with elevated privileges, eliminating repeated authorization prompts).